uvalib/monorepo/packages/markdown-assistant/README.md

 - `--instruction, -i`: Custom instruction for generating metadata
 - `--output, -o`: Path to the output file
 - `--embed, -e`: Embed JSON-LD metadata into the original markdown
-- `--batch, -b`: Create a batch file instead of sending a request
+- `--batch, -b`: Create a batch file and use output if present
-- `--use-batch-output, -u`: Use the output from the batch file if present

 ### Ensure Image Accessibility